Anorexia nervosa is a serious mental health condition. It's an eating disorder where a person keeps their body weight as low as possible.

 People with anorexia often don't seek help, perhaps because they're afraid or don't recognise they have a problem.
 Many have hidden their condition for a long time – sometimes years.

-If you suspect someone you know has anorexia, you should try to talk to them about your worries and encourage them to seek help.
+If you think someone you know has anorexia, try talking to them about your worries and encourage them to seek help.

-You may want to seek advice from an eating disorder support group such as Beat on how best to broach the subject.
+You may want to seek advice from an eating disorder support group such as Beat about the best way to raise the subject.

 If you think you may have anorexia, try to seek help as soon as possible.
-You could start by talking to someone you trust, such as someone in your family or a friend, and perhaps ask them to go with you to see your GP.
+You could start by talking to a person you trust, such as a member of your family or a friend, and perhaps ask them to go with you to see your GP.

-Before anorexia can be treated, a physical, psychological and social needs assessment will need to be carried out by the GP or an eating disorders specialist to help determine the most suitable care plan.
+Before anorexia can be treated, a physical, psychological and social needs assessment will need to be carried out by a GP or an eating disorders specialist.
+This will help them work out a suitable care plan.